-As we mentioned, a document requires a tool to set PDF on read-only mode.
+As we mentioned, a document requires a tool to set PDF to read-only mode.
 Although tools like Adobe Acrobat or Foxit Reader would do the job, we'd prefer UPDF over them.
-There are many reasons for choosing UPDF - it's free and includes almost every feature.
+There are many reasons for choosing UPDF - it includes almost every feature.

 UPDF offers a variety of features, but here we'll discuss those that are relevant to read-only PDF:

 - Password Protect PDF: UPDF provides two types of encryptions, i.e., "Document Open" and "Permission" Password.
 These two encryption features offer extra security to your PDF document.